unknownicse26/parasuit/README.md

 /parasuit/benchmarks $ python3 report_bugs.py ParaSuit
 ```

-If the command was executed successfully, you will get a bug report in a file named "bug_result.txt".
+If the command was executed successfully, you would get a bug report in a file named "bug_result.txt".

 ## Usage